 International Student Admission

-For the purposes of admission, an international student is defined as an applicant who currently holds a student (F-1) or exchange visitor (J-1) visa or seeks such visa status upon enrollment.
-In addition, a U.S. citizen or permanent resident that has been educated abroad also must file as an international student, whether using the CUNY Freshman or Transfer application.
+For the purposes of admission, an international student is defined as an applicant who currently holds a student (F-1) or exchange visitor (J-1) visa or seeks such visa status upon acceptance to York College.
 Admission to York College is based upon the academic record and the Test of English as a Foreign Language (TOEFL) for those whose primary language is not English.
 In addition, all academic transcripts must be official and translated into English and applicants will be required to demonstrate an ability to pay tuition and fees at the time of registration.
-Students with limited English language proficiency may wish to enter the CUNY Language Immersion Program (CLIP) at York, which allows students to build their English skills prior to enrolling in full credit-bearing courses.
-The program is housed in the Department of Foreign Languages and offers 25 hours a week of intensive instruction (see CLIP section of Bulletin).
 International students are encouraged to apply early as new regulations imposed by the United States Department of Homeland Security may cause delays in receiving the F-1 student visa.
 For more information about the application process and admissions criteria for international students, please contact:

 The International Student Advisor

 Jamaica, NY 11451

 Telephone: (718) 262-2178

 The Percy E. Sutton SEEK Program